Charlitoes/cse15l-lab-reports/Lab4.md

 **Step8 Summary**

-We are now back to the regular terminal and I want to test `ListExamples` again so since I already ran the command a little while ago I pressed `<up>` 3 times and then pressed `<enter>` to execute the bash script.
+We are now back to the regular terminal and I want to test `ListExamples` again so since I already ran the command a little while ago I pressed `<up>` 3 times and then pressed `<enter>` to execute the bash script `test.sh`.

-9) **Commit and push the resulting change to your Github account (you can pick any commit message!)**
+9) **Commit and push the resulting change to your GitHub account (you can pick any commit message!)**

 In all the code blocks I typed it all out by hand with no special shortcuts